19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (a) a date that is one month after the end of the initial period for the management corporation; or

-(b) a date that is 6 weeks after the owner developer receives a written request from the subsidiary proprietors of at least 10% of the total number of lots comprised in that strata title plan asking for the first annual general meeting to be held.
+(b) a date that is 8 weeks after the owner developer receives a written request from the subsidiary proprietors of at least 10% of the total number of lots comprised in that strata title plan asking for the first annual general meeting to be held.

+[Act 35 of 2017 wef 01/02/2019]

-(2) Subject to subsection (8), the chairperson of the first annual general meeting shall be the owner developer acting personally or through an agent.
+(2) Subject to subsection (8), the chairperson of the first annual general meeting shall be the owner developer acting personally or a responsible officer of an owner developer.

+[Act 35 of 2017 wef 01/02/2019]

 (3) The agenda for the first annual general meeting of a management corporation constituted in respect of a strata title plan comprising any development shall consist of the following: